PLANNED GIVING

 How to prepare for planned giving:

-4. If you wish, inform the recipient organization and your loved ones of your decision.
+3. Finally, it will be important to inform the recipient organization and your loved ones of your decision, because it is your wishes.

 Do not hesitate to contact M. Pierre Piché, Major and planned donations coordinator, if you have any questions.